voltrue2/in-app-purchase/README.md

 Validates an in-app-purchase receipt.

-For Apple validation, receipt is a string.
+- For Apple validation, receipt is a string.

-For Google validation, receipt is an object { data: xxx, signature: yyyy }
+- For Google validation, receipt is an object { data: xxx, signature: yyyy }

+- For Windows validate, receipt is a signed XML string.

 ####.isValidated(response [object])